 I believe Intermittent Fasting is helpful for Lymphedema too.
 To read more about diet for lymphedema check out my blog post Lymphedema Diet

 Intermittent Fasting and Cancer

 I explore the research around Intermittent Fasting and Cancer in my blog post Starving Cancer

 Other Forms of Fasting

 When we think of fasting, we think of not eating, but the ketogenic diet and methionine restricted diets could also be considered a form of fasting.
-If you would like to read more about these, then check out my other Cancer Bites blog posts
+If you would like to read more about these in relation to cancer, then check out my other Cancer Bites blog posts:

 References for Intermittent Fasting for Women Over 40